ayrat555/ayrat555.github.io/_posts/2018-08-26-be-productive-with-org-mode.md

 ![notes](https://i.imgur.com/lGi60Uw.png)

-In this simple example you can see some of org mode features:
+In this simple example you can see some of the Org-mode features:
 - nested notes
 - links
 - lists with checkboxes

 #### Project todos

 Often when I'm working on some task I notice things that I can improve or fix.
-Instead of leaving TODO comment in source code files (bad smell) I use [https://github.com/IvanMalison/org-projectile](org-projectile) whuch allows me to write TODO items with a single shortcut in a separate file.
-Here's example:
+Instead of leaving TODO comment in source code files (bad smell) I use [org-projectile](https://github.com/IvanMalison/org-projectile) which allows me to write TODO items with a single shortcut in a separate file.
+Here's an example of this file:

 ```plain